 - The first time users authenticate, they are prompted for the first option configured in the list for that assurance level.
 Make sure you configure options in the correct order for each level.
 For details on how options are presented to users for each deployment type, see Assurance Levels.

 - If your company includes multiple deployment types, make sure your assurance levels contain enough options to support each type.
 For example, a deployment might support SSO Agent, RADIUS, and relying parties.
 An assurance level can require FIDO Tokens for users gaining access through the SSO Agent, but it must provide additional options for users gaining access through RADIUS or relying parties.
 For a complete list of supported authentication methods for each deployment type, see Supported Authentication Methods.

-- If you have enabled the setting to require users to authenticate with Fingerprint Verification or PIN to view the RSA SecurID Authenticate Tokencode, consider not adding Fingerprint as an authentication method in the same assurance level as the tokencode.
-Otherwise, Fingerprint Verification could be used by two authentication methods in the same assurance level.
+- If you have enabled the setting to require users to authenticate with Fingerprint or Face ID or PIN to view the RSA SecurID Authenticate Tokencode, consider not adding Device Biometrics as an authentication method in the same assurance level as the tokencode.
+Otherwise, Device Biometrics could be used by two authentication methods in the same assurance level.

 - You can delete all options from an assurance level, but an access policy cannot specify a level that has no options.